coralproject/sponge/README.md

 ## Mantainer

 Sponge is maintained by The Coral Project.
-Check the [Contributions File](/CONTRIBUTORS.md) for more information.
+Check the [Contributions](/CONTRIBUTORS.md) and [Authors](/AUTHORS.md) files for more information.